-Range 13 indirect fires engage various armored vehicle hulls in the designated common impact area.
+Range 2 indirect fires engage various armored vehicle hulls, thin skinned targets and steel tripod targets in the designated common impact area.
 At NO time will a target be selected or engaged along the top portion of Cranberry Mountain or within Deep Hollow Creek.